 The province-wide Long-Term Care Initiative delivered led by the Divisions of Family Practice was created to improve care and centers around five best practice expectations for LTC physicians.
 Best practice expectations include 24/7 availability and on-site attendance when required, proactive visits to residents and meaningful medication reviews which support a reduction in avoidable transfers from LTC to acute care/emergency departments.
-When possible, FH Long-Term Care Services collaborates with Divisions to develop and implement quality improvement projects to reduce such visits.
-There are many Quality improvement initiatives occurring one of which is targeting goals of care conversations, avoiding ER and communication between ER and LTC.
+When possible, FH Long-Term Care Services collaborates with Divisions to develop and implement quality improvement projects to reduce such visits: a.
+FH LTC Physician services has received funding to develop a Virtual LTC Physician program to provide temporary medical care to unattached residents in LTC (August 2023)